Emperor Gaozu of Han: Military campaigns

 After the Han dynasty was established, Liu enfeoffed various princes and vassal kings and awarded them each a territory in exchange for their allegiance and assistance in governing the empire.
 Among them were seven vassal kings who were not related to Liu's clan: Zang Tu, the King of Yan; Han Xin, the King of Hán; Han Xin, the King of Chu; Peng Yue, the King of Liang; Ying Bu, the King of Huainan; Zhang Er, the King of Zhao; Wu Rui, the King of Changsha.
 As time passed, Liu became increasingly distrustful of the vassal kings, feeling worried that they might turn against him since they had no blood ties with him after all.
 Han Xin and Peng Yue were falsely accused of treason, and arrested and executed along with their families.
 Ying Bu and Zang Tu started rebellions but were defeated and killed.
 Only Wu Rui and Zhang Er were left.

 The Xiongnu to the north had posed a threat since the Qin dynasty.
 Qin Shi Huang had sent the general Meng Tian to oversee the defences on the Qin Empire's northern border and the construction of the Great Wall to repel the invaders.
 Meng Tian had achieved success in deterring the Xiongnu from advancing beyond the border.
 However, after the Qin dynasty collapsed, the Xiongnu seized the opportunity to move south and raid the border again.
 In 201 BC, one of the vassal kings, Hán Xin (King of Hán), defected to the Xiongnu leader, Modu.
 In the following year, Liu personally led an army to attack the Xiongnu but was besieged and trapped by the enemy during the Battle of Baideng.
 Acting on Chen Ping's advice, he bribed Modu's wife with gifts and got her to ask her husband to withdraw his forces.
 Modu did so.
 After returning to the capital, Liu Bang, acting on advice from Lou Jing, initiated the policy of heqin, which involved sending noble ladies to marry the Xiongnu leaders and paying annual tribute to the Xiongnu in exchange for peace between the Han Empire and the Xiongnu.

-Jiru

-Liu Bang was recorded to have had a male lover known as Jiru, who was said to have easier access to the emperor than the emperor's other subjects.